 There is wonderful work going on already, right across our community, and we hope the fact we are a Biosphere encourages still more.

-And, most importantly, our collaborative efforts will be judged by the MAB Programme when it conducts what is known as our periodic review 10 years into our life as a Biosphere.
+Our collaborative efforts will be judged by the MAB Programme when it conducts what is known as our periodic review 10 years into our life as a Biosphere.
 That review will look at how we have all embraced the principle of being a Biosphere, for the betterment of our people and the planet.

 Of course, ‘Working Together for a Sustainable Future’ complements Isle of Man Government and other organisations’ policies and targets, covering climate change, biodiversity, single-use plastics reduction, food and drink, culture, the arts, heritage – to name but a few.